wallaby-rails/wallaby-rails/docs/convention.md

 # Naming Conventions

-Models are the only thing that Wallaby uses to connect everything together (controller/decorator/servicer/authorizer/paginator/view).
-See the following sections to find out how model is associated using naming conventions.
+Models are the ones that Wallaby uses to connect everything together (controller/decorator/servicer/authorizer/paginator/view).
+See the following sections to find out how model is associated with the following components using naming conventions.

 - [URL](#url)
 - [Controller](#controller)